SergeyKa-cmd/otus-linux/HW19/README.md

 ### How to use this repo

 Vagrant uses ansible roles for deploy FreeIpa.
-Clone repo, run `cd HW19`.
+Clone repo, run `cd ./otus-linux/HW19`.

 Clone ansible freeipa `git clone https://github.com/freeipa/ansible-freeipa.git`

 Run `vagrant up`.
 You will get two machines, ipaserver and ipaclient.

+In case if vagrant provision of client has error, you need to wait few minutes while ipa server will be ready.
+Than run  `vagrant provision ipaclient`

 ![FreeIPA](./ipa_ldap.jpg?raw=true "Free IPA web page example")

 ### Client install

-In case if vagrant provision of client has error, you need few minutes to wait while ipa server will be ready.
-Run agsain `vagrant provision ipaclient`

 #### Manual run (example)